redis-field-engineering/redis-connect-dist/connectors/gemfire/README.md

 gfsh>start locator --name=locator1 --bind-address=127.0.0.1

 Start server1
-gfsh>start server --name=server1 --bind-address=127.0.0.1 --cache-xml-file=~/rl-connector-gemfire/config/samples/cdc/gemfire2redis/cache.xml
+gfsh>start server --name=server1 --bind-address=127.0.0.1 --cache-xml-file=~/redis-connect-gemfire/config/samples/cdc/gemfire2redis/cache.xml

 Start server2
-gfsh>start server --name=server2 --bind-address=127.0.0.1 --cache-xml-file=~/rl-connector-gemfire/config/samples/cdc/gemfire2redis/cache1.xml
+gfsh>start server --name=server2 --bind-address=127.0.0.1 --cache-xml-file=~/redis-connect-gemfire/config/samples/cdc/gemfire2redis/cache1.xml

-Deploy jar for the initial loader process gfsh>deploy --jar=~/rl-connector-gemfire/lib/connector-gemfire-fn-1.0.2.jar
+Deploy jar for the initial loader process gfsh>deploy --jar=~/redis-connect-gemfire/lib/connector-gemfire-fn-0.8.0.jar
 ```

 ## Setting up Redis Enterprise Databases (Target)

-Before using the Gemfire connector to capture the changes committed on Gemfire into Redis Enterprise Database, first create a database for the metadata management and metrics provided by RedisCDC by creating a database with [RedisTimeSeries](https://redislabs.com/modules/redis-timeseries/) module enabled, see [Create Redis Enterprise Database](https://docs.redislabs.com/latest/rs/administering/creating-databases/#creating-a-new-redis-database) for reference.
+Before using the Gemfire connector to capture the changes committed on Gemfire into Redis Enterprise Database, first create a database for the metadata management and metrics provided by Redis Connect by creating a database with [RedisTimeSeries](https://redislabs.com/modules/redis-timeseries/) module enabled, see [Create Redis Enterprise Database](https://docs.redislabs.com/latest/rs/administering/creating-databases/#creating-a-new-redis-database) for reference.
 Then, create (or use an existing) another Redis Enterprise database (Target) to store the changes coming from Gemfire.

 ## Download and Setup

 ---

 **NOTE**

-The current [release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/rediscdc-gemfire/rl-connector-gemfire-1.0.2.129.tar.gz) has been built with JDK1.8 and tested with JRE1.8.
-Please have JRE1.8 ([OpenJRE](https://openjdk.java.net/install/) or OracleJRE) installed prior to running this connector.
-The scripts below to seed Job config data and start RedisCDC connector is currently only written for [*nix platform](https://en.wikipedia.org/wiki/Unix-like).
+The current [release](https://github.com/redis-field-engineering/redis-connect-dist/releases) has been built with JDK 11 and tested with JRE 11 and above.
+Please have JRE 11+ installed prior to running this connector.

 ---

-Download the [latest release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases) e.g. ```wget https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/rediscdc-gemfire/rl-connector-gemfire-1.0.2.129.tar.gz``` and untar (tar -xvf rl-connector-gemfire-1.0.2.129.tar.gz) the rl-connector-gemfire-1.0.2.129.tar.gz archive.
+Download the [latest release](https://github.com/redis-field-engineering/redis-connect-dist/releases) and un-tar redis-connect-gemfire-`<version>.<build>`.tar.gz archive.

-All the contents would be extracted under rl-connector-gemfire
+All the contents would be extracted under redis-connect-gemfire

-Contents of rl-connector-gemfire
+Contents of redis-connect-gemfire
 <br>• bin – contains script files
 <br>• lib – contains java libraries
-<br>•	config/samples/gemfire2redis – contains sample config files
+<br>• config – contains sample config files for cdc and initial loader jobs
+<br>• extlib – directory to copy [custom stage](https://github.com/redis-field-engineering/redis-connect-custom-stage-demo) implementation jar(s)

-## RedisCDC Setup and Job Management Configurations
+## Redis Connect Setup and Job Management Configurations

-Copy the _sample_ directory and it's contents i.e. _yml_ files, _mappers_ and templates folder under _config_ directory to the name of your choice e.g. ``` rl-connector-gemfire$ cp -R  config/samples/gemfire2redis config/<project_name>/gemfire2redis``` or reuse sample folder as is and edit/update the configuration values according to your setup.
+Copy the _sample_ directory and it's contents i.e. _yml_ files, _mappers_ and templates folder under _config_ directory to the name of your choice e.g. ``` redis-connect-gemfire$ cp -R  config/samples/gemfire2redis config/<project_name>/gemfire2redis``` or reuse sample folder as is and edit/update the configuration values according to your setup.

 #### Configuration files